 Kaj: The rational voice

-Kaj loves structure, logic and control.
+Kaj loves structure, logic, and control.
 He wants to understand before he acts.
-When something doesn't make sense, he gets stuck.
-When checkout feels unclear, he loses confidence.
+When something doesn't make sense, he stalls.
+When checkout feels unclear, he loses trust.

-Design for Kaj is about clarity: clear buttons, logical flows, fast response times and security in the process.
-He is the reason for the UX - and without him the experience feels chaotic.
+Designing for Kaj is about clarity: clear buttons, logical flows, fast response times, and security in the process.
+He is the reason of UX - and without him, the experience feels chaotic.

 Andrea acts on mood.
-She sees the images, feels the tone, responds to music, movement and identity.
+She sees the images, senses the tone, reacts to music, movement, and identity.
 She clicks when something feels right - even if she can't quite explain why.

-Design for Andrea is about aesthetics, storytelling and mood.
-She is the heart of the UX - and without her the experience feels cold and mechanical.
+Designing for Andrea is about aesthetics, storytelling, and atmosphere.
+She is the heart of UX - and without her, the experience feels cold and mechanical.

 💡 Remember this

-- We make decisions with our hearts and justify them with our brains.
+• We make decisions with our heart and justify them with our brain.

-- Good UX addresses both - feeling first, function afterwards.
+• Good UX hits both - emotion first, function second.

 When the two meet

-UX is not about choosing between them, but about creating a balance.
+UX is not about choosing between them, but about creating balance.
 A design that only speaks to Kaj becomes boring and technical.
-A design that only speaks to Andrea becomes beautiful - but useless.
+A design that only speaks to Andrea becomes beautiful - but unusable.

-It is only when feeling and function are connected that the experience feels real.
-When Andrea feels seduced and Kaj feels safe, the magic happens.
+It is only when emotion and function align that the experience feels authentic.
+When Andrea feels seduced and Kaj feels secure, magic happens.

-“Emotion creates desire - function creates trust.
-UX is the bridge between.”
+"Emotion creates desire - function creates trust.
+UX is the bridge between them."

 At Morrow, we use Kaj & Andrea as a mindset in everything we design - from webshops and campaigns to brand experiences.
 It reminds us that users are not target groups, but people.
 And people consist of both heart and brain.